Traveling with tea

 In over 30 years of business travel, my experience has been that good hotels are eager to provide their guests with whatever they need.
 Did you forget a toothbrush?
 They’ll give you one.
 Does your shirt need ironed?
 They’ll bring you an iron.
 Did your shoes get scuffed?
 They will provide a shoe polishing kit.
 They want your experience to be positive.

 Bally’s, on the other hand, wants you to get out of your room and blow money in their casino.
 If you insist on staying in the room, they want you to buy coffee from room service ($12 for a pot of French roast, delivered in 20-30 minutes).
-I’m not one of those Tea Absolutists who insists on only the finest first-flush Darjeeling steeped for precisely three-and-a-half minutes in 210-212 degree carbon-filtered water.
+I’m not one of those Tea Absolutists who insists on only the finest first-flush Darjeeling steeped for precisely 90 seconds in 210-212 degree carbon-filtered water.
 But I don’t want a Lipton teabag from room service, and I don’t want tea made with tepid water that was boiling ten minutes ago.

 At this point, it’s not so much about the tea — I am an adaptable kind of guy — but about the fact that the manager would not work with me when I asked nicely, or even when I pushed.
 She refused to acknowledge that every 2-bit motel in the country is willing to accommodate my request for a way to heat my water, but Bally’s is not.